 Make this year the year you tick off the bucket list experience of swimming with whale sharks at Ningaloo Reef, an experience of a lifetime and a must-do when you're visiting the area.
 Ningaloo Reef is one of the world's largest fringing reefs, stretching over 300km along Western Australia's coastline, and is one of the only places in the world where whale sharks reliably congregate each year.

-Being in the water with the world's biggest fish is exhilarating and serene all at the same time.
-It's simultaneously awesome and humbling.
-You'll feel dwarfed by their massive size, but whale sharks are filter feeders and their curiosity around people has nothing to do with food.
-Whale sharks' diets typically consist of plankton, copepods, krill and fish eggs.
+Being in the water with the world's biggest fish is both exhilarating and serene, simultaneously awe-inspiring and humbling.
+You'll feel dwarfed by a whale shark's massive size, but they are harmless filter feeders and their curiousity around people has nothing to do with food.
+A whale sharks' diets typically consists of plankton, copepods, krill and fish eggs.